tafursj17/tafursj17/README.md

 [![GitLab Badge](https://img.shields.io/badge/gitlab-330F63.svg?&style=for-the-badge&logo=gitlab&logoColor=white)](https://gitlab.com/tafursj)

 ### Glad to see you here!
 I'm a Junior BackEnd Developer with a strong foundation in technologies like Java, Spring Boot, Python, Django, and SQL.
 I enjoy working on innovative projects and continuously learning new skills.
+Currently, I'm working as a Backend Developer at Tikipal, a startup where I'm contributing to the development of scalable and efficient solutions.

 ---
 ## ⚡ Technologies